-I take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of processing, as well as the different probability of occurrence and the extent of the threat to the rights and freedoms of natural persons to ensure a level of protection appropriate to the risk.
+We take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of processing, as well as the different probability of occurrence and the extent of the threat to the rights and freedoms of natural persons to ensure a level of protection appropriate to the risk.

 The measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling the physical and electronic access to the data as well as the access, input, transfer, safeguarding of availability and their separation.
-Furthermore, I have set up procedures that guarantee the exercise of data subject rights, the deletion of data and reactions to the risk to the data.
-Furthermore, I take the protection of personal data into account when developing or selecting hardware, software and processes according to the principle of data protection, through technology design and through data protection-friendly default settings.
+Furthermore, we have set up procedures that guarantee the exercise of data subject rights, the deletion of data and reactions to the risk to the data.
+Furthermore, we take the protection of personal data into account when developing or selecting hardware, software and processes according to the principle of data protection, through technology design and through data protection-friendly default settings.

 Shortening the IP address: When the IP address is saved, it is stored in shortened form.
-In this method, also referred to as "IP masking", the last octet, ie the last number of an IP address, is deleted (in this context the IP address is an individually assigned to an Internet connection by the online access provider ID).
+In this method, also referred to as "IP masking", the last octet, which is the last number of an IP address, is deleted (in this context the IP address is an individually assigned to an Internet connection by the online access provider ID).
 By shortening the IP address, the identification of a person based on their IP address is to be prevented or made significantly more difficult.

 The data processed as part of the provision of the hosting offer can include all information relating to the users of our online offer, which is incurred in the context of use and communication.
-This regularly includes the (abbreviated) IP address, which is necessary in order to be able to deliver the content of online offers to browsers, and all entries made within my online offer or websites.
+This regularly includes the (abbreviated) IP address, which is necessary in order to be able to deliver the content of online offers to browsers, and all entries made within our online offer or websites.

-Email sending and hosting: The web hosting services I use also include the sending, receiving and storage of emails.
+Email sending and hosting: The web hosting services we use also include the sending, receiving and storage of emails.
 For these purposes, the addresses of the recipients and senders as well as other information regarding the sending of e-mail (e.g. the providers involved) and the content of the respective e-mails are processed.
 The aforementioned data can also be processed for the purpose of detecting SPAM.
-I ask you to note that emails are generally not sent encrypted on the Internet.
+We ask you to note that emails are generally not sent encrypted on the Internet.
 As a rule, e-mails are encrypted during transport, but (unless an end-to-end encryption process is used) not on the servers from which they are sent and received.
-I can therefore not take any responsibility for the transmission path of the emails between the sender and the receipt on our server.
-For end-to-end encryption you can find my PGP key in the imprint.
+We can therefore not take any responsibility for the transmission path of the emails between the sender and the receipt on our server.
+For end-to-end encryption you can find a PGP key in the imprint.

-Collection of access data and log files: I myself (or my web hosting provider) collects data on every access to the server (so-called server log files).
+Collection of access data and log files: We myself (or our web hosting provider) collects data on every access to the server (so-called server log files).
 The server log files can include the address and name of the websites and files accessed, the date and time of access, the amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page) and, as a rule (shortened ) IP addresses and the requesting provider belong.

 The server log files can be used on the one hand for security purposes, e.g. to avoid overloading the server (in particular in the event of abusive attacks, so-called DDoS attacks) and on the other hand to ensure the server's load and stability.

 As the person concerned, you have the right to lodge a complaint with the responsible supervisory authority in the event of a breach of data protection law.
-The responsible supervisory authority for data protection issues is the state data protection officer of the federal state in which my seat is located.
+The responsible supervisory authority for data protection issues is the state data protection officer of the federal state in which our seat is located.
 The following link provides a list of data protection officers and their contact details.

-You have the right to have data that I process automatically based on your consent or in fulfillment of a contract handed over to yourself or to third parties.
+You have the right to have data that we process automatically based on your consent or in fulfillment of a contract handed over to yourself or to third parties.
 It is provided in a machine-readable format.
 If you request the direct transfer of the data to another person responsible, this will only take place if it is technically feasible.

 You have the right to free information about your stored personal data, origin of the data, its recipient and the purpose of the data processing and, if necessary, the right to correction, blocking or deletion of this data at any time within the scope of the applicable legal provisions.
-You can contact me at any time using the contact options listed in the imprint if you have any questions about this or personal data.
+You can contact us at any time using the contact options listed in the imprint if you have any questions about this or personal data.

 |no: There are no deauthentication transmissions by the university to others..||no: There are no additional rules for handling WLANs in the university.|